NoOPeEKS/DataNvim/.github/README.md

 python -m ipykernel
 deactivate
 ```
-- Install ipykernel in your project-scoped virtual environment
+- Install ipykernel and jupytext in your project-scoped virtual environment
 ```bash
 cd whatever/directory/your/project/is/in
 source venv/bin/activate